MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **In-browser JSON viewer.**  Improvements to how JSON files are displayed in the browser, which includes a color-coded tree view with line numbers and the ability to collapse and expand the data.
 This functionality will trigger automatically when the browser navigates to a JSON file on the web or the user opens a local one.
 Additional features and enhancements will roll out as available.
 For more information, see [View formatted JSON - Microsoft Edge Development](/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer).
 Note: This is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout or you can navigate to `edge://flags` and search for JSON Viewer to manually enable.

-•	Updated new tab page policy.
-The [NewTabPageHideDefaultTopSites](/deployedge/microsoft-edge-policies#newtabpagehidedefaulttopsites) policy hides the default top sites from the new tab page in Microsoft Edge.
+- **Updated new tab page policy.** The [NewTabPageHideDefaultTopSites](/deployedge/microsoft-edge-policies#newtabpagehidedefaulttopsites) policy hides the default top sites from the new tab page in Microsoft Edge.
 Starting on March 20th, when the policy is enabled it will also remove sponsored quick links from the new tab page.

 ### Policy updates